Chancellor Kwasi Kwarteng to set out debt plan earlier than planned

 - Published

-Chancellor Kwasi Kwarteng will set out his plan to get UK debt falling earlier than planned, after markets reacted badly to his tax cuts package.
+Chancellor Kwasi Kwarteng will set out his plan to get UK debt falling earlier than planned, after markets reacted badly to his package of tax cuts.

-He could publish details on how the cuts will be paid for later this month despite previously insisting he would wait until 23 November.
+He is expected to publish details on how the cuts will be paid for later this month despite previously insisting he would wait until 23 November.

 The move follows a dramatic U-turn on scrapping the 45p rate of income tax for higher earners.